 First, the belief that existence, origin, purpose, and destiny are found in God leads us to a belief that all individuals have a life calling that gives them specific direction.
 We believe program participants should seek to apprehend and fulfill this life calling.
 As they grow in understanding their calling, it will give them direction in planning their work and in selecting careers and vocations, and in planning their graduate school education.
 Growing in understanding a life calling empowers individuals to be active learners in working with God as they envision Him working on and in and with them.
 Thus, an important first step in this program is to help participants clarify their calling in order to plan their course work.
-Participants work on that calling in their Administration Self-Assessment completed in EDAL500, the Higher Education Administration orientation.
+Participants work on that calling in their Administration Self-Assessment which is completed in the Higher Education Administration Orientation, LEAD630-Intro to Leadership.